 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy cottage cheese queso dip recipe is insanely good, high protein, and only uses four ingredients.
-This cheesy dip is creamy, flavorful and takes less than 5 minutes to make.
-Enjoy as a high protein snack with tortilla chips, on top of nachos, or in your favorite tacos.
+This easy super viral cottage cheese queso dip is insanely good, high protein, and only uses four ingredients.
+It’s creamy, flavorful and takes less than 5 minutes to make.
+Enjoy as a high-protein snack with tortilla chips, on top of nachos, or drizzled on your favorite tacos.

-Whether you’re a cottage cheese fan or not, you’ll love this one!
-The cottage cheese is blended up so it’s silky smooth and it has so much flavor, you’d never guess that it was made with cottage cheese.
+- Perfectly creamy.
+High-protein cottage cheese is blended up so it’s silky smooth and it has so much flavor, you’d never even guess that it was made with cottage cheese.

 Ingredients

-- Fresh garlic: A fresh garlic clove adds the perfect punch of garlic-y goodness to this dip.
-You can sub 1-2 teaspoons of garlic powder if you don’t have any fresh on hand.
+- Fresh garlic: A fresh garlic clove adds the perfect punch of garlicky goodness to this dip.
+You can sub 1 teaspoons of garlic powder if you don’t have any fresh on hand.

-- Diced green chiles: Grab a 4-oz can of diced green chiles or you could use jalapeños!
+- Diced green chiles: Grab a 4-oz can of diced green chiles or you can use jalapeños too.

-You’ll also need a blender, immersion blender or food processor to blend your queso.
+You’ll also need a blender or food processor:

 How to Make Cottage Cheese Queso